 The largest Illinois earthquake ever recorded occurred on November 9, 1968, and measured 5.4 on the Richter scale.
 The last damaging earthquake in Illinois occurred on June 10, 1987, near Olney in southeast Illinois.
 This quake measured 5.0 on the

 These faults are commonly found in collisions zones, where tectonic plates push up mountain ranges such as the Himalayas and the Rocky Mountains.
 All faults are related to the movement of Earth’s tectonic plates.
 The biggest faults mark the boundary between two plates.

 The research finds that the 2019 Ridgecrest, California, quakes shifted underground stresses, making the San Andreas fault —the state’s longest and most dangerous fault—three times more likely to rupture.

-Where are the fault lines in Illinois?
+What is the longest fault in Illinois?